 |Normal blood pressure||Lower than 120||Lower than 80|

-For older adults whose blood pressure is elevated but lower than 130/80 mm Hg, lifestyle changes such as increasing physical activity, eating a heart-healthy diet that is low in salt, and limiting alcohol can help regulate it.
+Older adults whose blood pressure is elevated but lower than 130/80 mm Hg can help regulate their blood pressure through lifestyle changes such as increasing physical activity, eating a heart-healthy diet that’s low in salt, and limiting alcohol.

 The updated ACC and AHA guidelines recommend that older adults with a blood pressure reading of 130/80 mm Hg or higher be treated with medication.
+As blood pressure continues to rise, seniors will enter stage 1 to indicate that hypertension is at a severe level.
+If numbers continue to increase, seniors will be in stage 2.
+If blood pressure continues to increase, seniors will be in a high blood pressure crisis.
 Previous recommendations set the threshold for high blood pressure treatment with medication for adults 65 or older at 150/80 mm Hg.

 This change aims to reduce the risk of heart disease in older adults.
 However, your loved one’s doctor will assess their overall health and any other conditions before determining the best course of action to help your aging parent control their blood pressure.

 Since blood pressure tends to increase with age, some medical societies argue about the effectiveness and safety of treating older adults for high blood pressure.
 Overall, older adults should aim for lower blood pressure numbers, but a blood pressure reading of 90/60 mm Hg or lower is considered too low (hypotension).
 Excessively low blood pressure may cause dizziness or fainting and increase the risk of falls.